v2south/BinBayes/README.md

 # BinBayes.R

-BinBayes.R is the software implementation of Bayesian approach for the mixed effects analysis of accuracy studies using mixed binomial regression models.
+BinBayes.R is the software implementation for the paper "A Bayesian approach for the mixed effects analysis of repeated measures accuracy studies."

 ## Introduction

 We assume that the user has both the [<strong>R</strong>](https://cran.r-project.org/mirrors.html) and [<strong>JAGS</strong>](http://mcmc-jags.sourceforge.net/) software packages installed and is familiar with the basic structure and syntax of the R language.
-In addition, we also require following three R packages: [<strong>coda</strong>](https://cran.r-project.org/web/packages/coda/index.html),[ <strong>lme4</strong>](https://cran.r-project.org/web/packages/lme4/index.html) and
+In addition, we also require the following three R packages: [<strong>coda</strong>](https://cran.r-project.org/web/packages/coda/index.html),[ <strong>lme4</strong>](https://cran.r-project.org/web/packages/lme4/index.html) and
 [<strong>rjags</strong>](https://cran.r-project.org/web/packages/rjags/index.html).
 To install these R packages, please see this [manual](https://cran.r-project.org/doc/manuals/r-release/R-admin.html#Installing-packages) from CRAN.

 The R function BinBayes.R requires four input variables as follows:

 * <strong> m_data </strong> is a matrix or data frame containing the data from your study.
 This data frame should have four columns.
 The first column contains the subject identifier; the second column contains the item identifier; the third column contains the identifier for experimental condition; the fourth column holds a binary valued accuracy response.
-These columns should be listed in the order of *subject*, *item number*, *condition*, *accuracy* respectively.
+These columns should be in the following order: subject identifier, item identifier, identifier for experimental condition, accuracy response..

 * <strong>link</strong> is a string that specifies the link function as ”Logit” or ”Probit”.
 * <strong> model </strong>  is a string taking five possible values as follows: